inferno986return/ebookbuild/README.md

 a. **Download and install Python 3.12** – on Microsoft Windows this can be done by downloading Python 3.12 from the [official Python website](https://www.python.org/).
 In WSL Ubuntu, use the following command `sudo apt update && sudo apt upgrade python3` to ensure the latest version.

+b. **Install the lxml library** – `ebookbuild` now relies upon the extensive lxml library to create the XML files used by the EPUB standard.
+In WSL Ubuntu, use the following command `pip install lxml` to install the latest version of lxml.

-b. **Install the OpenJDK** – this is to run epubcheck which is a Java application
+c. **Install the OpenJDK** – this is to run epubcheck which is a Java application

-c. **Download the latest epubcheck** – [epubcheck](https://www.w3.org/publishing/epubcheck/) is provided from the official W3C website and is used to ensure .epub file compliance with the standard.
+d. **Download the latest epubcheck** – [epubcheck](https://www.w3.org/publishing/epubcheck/) is provided from the official W3C website and is used to ensure .epub file compliance with the standard.
 I recommend using the latest version as this GitHub repository may fall behind.

 ### 4. How to compile and test a .epub